Home

 Loved Ones in Danger

-She can become fiercely protective, but the protection often includes control, resentment, and a demand for gratitude.
+She can become fiercely protective, but the protection often includes control, resentment

 Given Power